Sahiwal tragedy: 16 CTD men booked

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: The Yusufwala Police Station in Sahiwal on Sunday registered a case against 16 officials of the Counter-Terrorism Department (CTD) -- an offshoot of the Punjab Police -- under murder and terrorism charges for shooting dead four persons, including a man, his wife, their teenage daughter and the driver.
+LAHORE: Yusufwala Police Station in Sahiwal Sunday registered a case against 16 officials of the Counter-Terrorism Department (CTD) — an offshoot of Punjab Police — under murder and terrorism charges for shooting dead four persons, including a man, his wife, their teenage daughter and the driver.

 The case was registered on the complaint of Mohammad Jalil, a brother of Khalil, who was among those shot dead by the CTD men.